junxit/us-congress-bills-113/bill.md

   - **(A)** a copy of the rule;
   - **(B)** a concise general statement relating to the rule;
   - **(C)** an estimate of the total costs of the rule, including the direct costs and indirect costs of the rule;
+  - **(D)**
-  - **(D)** an estimate of the total benefits of the rule, an estimate of when such benefits are expected to be realized, and a description of the modeling, the assumptions, and the limitations due to uncertainty, speculation, or lack of information associated with the estimates under this subparagraph;
+    - **(i)** an estimate of the total benefits of the rule and when such benefits are expected to be realized;
+    - **(ii)** a description of the modeling, the calculations, the assumptions, and the limitations due to uncertainty, speculation, or lack of information associated with the estimates under this subparagraph; and
+    - **(iii)** a certification that all data and documents relied upon by the Agency in developing such estimates—
+      - **(I)** have been preserved; and
+      - **(II)** are available for review by the public on the Agency’s Web site, except to the extent to which publication of such data and documents would constitute disclosure of confidential information in violation of applicable Federal law;
   - **(E)** an estimate of the increases in energy prices, including potential increases in gasoline or electricity prices for consumers, that may result from implementation or enforcement of the rule; and
   - **(F)** a detailed description of the employment effects, including potential job losses and shifts in employment, that may result from implementation or enforcement of the rule.
 - **(2)** *Initial determination on increases and impacts* The Secretary of Energy, in consultation with the Federal Energy Regulatory Commission and the Administrator of the Energy Information Administration, shall prepare an independent analysis to determine whether the rule will cause—